open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 ### Language SDKs

-For the individual language specific implementations of the OpenTelemetry API & SDK you will find support for sampling at the respective documentation pages:
+For the individual language-specific implementations of the OpenTelemetry API & SDK, you will find support for sampling in the respective documentation pages:

 {{% sampling-support-list " " %}}